Eurozone clears way to resume debt relief for Greece

-BRUSSELS - Eurogroup head Jeroen Dijsselbloem on Saturday said Greece had cleared up doubts and could expect a positive decision on debt relief, defusing a row over surprise handouts announced by Athens.
+BRUSSELS - Eurogroup head Jeroen Dijsselbloem has said Greece had cleared up doubts and could expect a positive decision on debt relief, defusing a row over surprise handouts announced by Athens.

 "Happy to conclude that we have cleared the way for ESM to go ahead with decision-making procedures for short term debt measures (for Greece)," Dijsselbloem said in a tweet, referring to the eurozone's bailout fund, the European Stability Mechanism.